brcontainer/html2canvas-asp-vbscript-proxy/README.md

 ### Others scripting language ###

-You do not use PHP, but need html2canvas working with proxy, see other proxies:
+You do not use ASP Classic, but need html2canvas working with proxy, see other proxies:

 * [html2canvas proxy in php](https://github.com/brcontainer/html2canvas-php-proxy)
 * [html2canvas proxy in asp.net (csharp)](https://github.com/brcontainer/html2canvas-csharp-proxy)